sh1boot/sh1boot.github.io/_posts/2025-03-30-poisoning-delinquent-ai-crawlers.md

 while it can theoretically transmit any normal message as well.

-Also, it can be set up to cheaply encode internal links like a wiki, so it would make a lot more random internal links which could be captured and converted to noise.
+Also, it can be set up to cheaply encode internal links like a wiki, so it would habitually make random internal links which could be captured and converted to noise.

-## But why are we trying so hard?
+## Trying less hard

 For all of the modelling and heuristic work which could be used to create plausible text output, that all seems to be miss an important